Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 via Christie’s Zihuatenejo

-But if you head to the interior in any of the cheapest countries to live in, you’ll routinely find listings like this one in Cuenca, Ecuador.
-This fully furnished two-bedroom penthouse condo with these views is listed at $170K, which is 74K less than the median home price in the whole USA—and it’ll probably sell for less.
+Like this one in Cuenca, Ecuador.
+This fully furnished two-bedroom penthouse condo with these views was listed at $170K before it sold, which is more than 200K less than the median home price in the whole USA of $387,600—and it probably sold for less.

 cheap apartment in Cuenca to buy